 I’m on the tweets pretty much all day, every day: @shgmclicious.

 What I am not: a doctor, nurse, or any other sort of medical professional.
-Nor am I a physical therapist, massage therapist, or personal trainer.
-Anything I say here is what I think and what I’ve found useful or helpful or positive.
+Nor am I a physical therapist or massage therapist.
+Anything I say here is what I think and what I’ve found useful or helpful or positive based on careful research and personal experience.
 I’m not responsible for you or your actions, and I disclaim all liability.